-Creating a Online Faith Community
+Creating an Online Faith Community

-One of the things that some of our churches are doing well is creating and getting worship services online.
+One of the things that some of our churches are doing well is creating and having worship services online.
 Facebook live, YouTube, and other online services are making these worship services an indispensable option for our communities, to “reach people we are not already reaching.”

 Adding an online worship service can:

 - Grow an existing church by adding “virtual” seats to an existing worship service; and/or

 - Be the start of a New Faith Community (NFC).

 A NFC can have a special service aimed just for online attenders.
 This service can be an occasional service or a regular service, and would be a great resource for bad weather days when people might not be able to travel.
 The more the service is elevated to a higher level the more a church can reach people we are not already reaching.

 Here are a few ideas and criteria that might be helpful if we want to create an identifiable faith community where people can grow in discipleship, relationships and faith: